Genres Sa-Ta

 (Definitions and Examples)

-Self and vanity-press publishing have become very popular, especially now that services such as LuLu and Smashwords allow a writer to handle this for no charge.
+Self and vanity-press publishing have become very popular, especially now that services such as LuLu and Draft2Digital allow a writer to handle this for no charge.
 However, professional editors and recognized publishers are keen on quality and reader value, so there's a gatekeeper function.
 These 'Literary Fiction Genres' pages list some ancient works, and commercially published tales from the 1700s onward.
-There are just a handful of self-published works mentioned here, since (so far, anyway) few are noteworthy, much less well-known.
+A slowly growing number of self-published works are mentioned here.
 Perseverance counts.

 Saga or Epic (family, *gaweda, mock, roman fleuve)